collective/funnelweb/README.rst

 Note that for a single template e.g. template1, ALL of the XPaths need to match otherwise that template will be skipped and the next template tried.
-If you'd like to make it so that a single XPath isn't nessary for the template to match then use the keyword `optional` instead of `text` or `html` before the XPath.
+If you'd like to make it so that a single XPath isn't nessary for the template to match then use the keyword `optional` or `optionaltext` instead of `text` or `html` before the XPath.